JC118711/BFOR643-VirusTotal-IR-Analysis/images/README.md

 # Images Folder

-This folder will contain:
+- This folder contains the workflow diagram
-- Charts
-- Screenshots of VirusTotal results
-- Workflow diagrams